yarisvt/tyk-docs/tyk-docs/content/tyk-rest-api/organisation-quotas.md

 This reset quota mechanism is in place to allow a manual initialisation of the rate limiter to prevent this default reload off-cycle.

+For **Gateway v2.6.0** onwards, you can now set rate limits at the organisation level by using the following fields - `allowance` and `rate`.
+These are the number of allowed requests for the specified per value, and need to be set to the same value.
+If you don't want to have organisation level rate limiting, set "rate" or "per" to zero, or don't add them to your request.

 #### Sample request

 ```{.copyWrapper}